 The online Food Literacy Educator Training course is the vehicle through which we grow and develop our network of Food Literacy Educators.
-The training is founded on the core principals of The Cookbook Project, providing a better understanding of the values and themes that guide our organization and how they are woven into the curricula that allows our Food Literacy Educators to lead their own programs.
+The training is founded on the core principles of The Cookbook Project, providing a better understanding of the values and themes that guide our organization and how they are woven into the curricula that allows our Food Literacy Educators to lead their own programs.

-The training includes nine different lessons that are composed of narrated slide shows, videos, quizzes, and short assignments, all of which can be completed at the applicants’ own pace by logging in and out of their accounts.
+The training includes nine different lessons that are composed of narrated slideshows, videos, quizzes, and short assignments, all of which can be completed at the applicants’ own pace by logging in and out of their accounts.
 We require enrollment and completion of this principal course in order to become a certified Food Literacy Educator and proceed to the accompanying add-on courses, which include the curriculum guides for that specific program.
 The training takes around 2 to 3 hours to complete.

 Lesson 1 – Roots of The Cookbook Project (2 mins 50 secs): What is The Cookbook Project all about?
 Learn about the origins of The Cookbook Project, the three main principles of our teaching philosophy, and how to lead a Food Literacy Education program.